fergusstrange/embedded-postgres/README.md

 | Port                | 5432                                            |
 | StartTimeout        | 15 Seconds                                      |

+Port can be set to 0 for dynamic port allocation.

 The *RuntimePath* directory is erased and recreated at each `Start()` and therefore not suitable for persistent data.

 If a persistent data location is required, set *DataPath* to a directory outside *RuntimePath*.